 You might be wondering about the tungsten beadhead nymph, as I have written several times in several places that I no longer fish tungsten bead heads.
 Well, I didn't for a while, but I do again.
 I stopped fishing them when I decided I really liked the soft, silky smooth casts of a 5:5 tenkara rod with a light line.
 On a rig like that, the tungsten beadhead nymphs I had at the time just killed the smooth rhythm of the cast.

 Two things happened that changed my mind.
 First, I realized that a size 18 hook with small tungsten bead weighs about as much as a size 10 or 12 hook without the bead.
 If the weight at the end of the line is about the same, the casting characteristics are about the same.
 The sinking characteristics aren't though.
 Like the fluorocarbon line vs. nylon line thing, it's all about density.
 The same weight in a smaller nymph, particularly if it has a thin profile without much dubbing, will sink faster.

 The second thing that happened was the discovery that there are rods, designed for fixed line fishing, that are stiff enough to give you good contact with your flies - and more importantly - good hooksets, even if you are fishing deep with heavy flies.
 They aren't tenkara rods, but by then I had stopped drinking the kool-aid and I didn't care if they were tenkara rods or not.
 They did the job.
 I like fixed line fly fishing.
 Whether or not it is tenkara as practiced in Japan no longer matters to me.
-It does to some, and to each their own.

 I still like the silky smooth casts of an ultralight rod (and some of my rods are now much lighter than any tenkara rods), but I also enjoy fishing a stiffer rod with heavier flies and getting down to the bottom, where no sakasa kebari has gone before.